Projected exponential methods for stiff dynamical low-rank approximation problems: Notations and preliminaries

 \subsection{Exponential integrators}

 Exponential integrators are a particular class of integrators well suited for parabolic partial differential equations (PDEs).
-In this paper, the analysis is restricted to matrix differential equations even though the analysis and the application of exponential integrators apply to a larger class of differential equations in Banach space.
-For the reader's convenience, we first repeat important results of this theory but specialized to finite dimensional vector spaces, and we refer to \cite{hochbruck2010exponential} and references therein for more details and the general results.
+In this paper, the analysis is restricted to matrix differential equations even though the analysis and the application of exponential integrators apply to a larger class of differential equations in Banach spaces.
+While we start by rephrasing some results from \cite{hochbruck2005explicit} and \cite{hochbruck2010exponential}, we later derive new results specialized to our framework and necessary for the analysis of the new methods.